 District Six Museum: this area of Cape Town was home to nearly a tenth of the population in Cape Town until in 1965 it was declared a "white" area.
 More than 60,000 people were forced to move.
 The museum tells the story of this and also wants to keep alive the memories of the displaced people.

 Cape Town is surrounded by numerous beaches, and one of the nicest is Clifton.
 Although waters of the Atlantic Ocean are not particularly warm, they nevertheless attract surfers, windsurfers and kite-boarders.
-Clifton tends to attract the international jet setter types who go there predominantly to be seen.
+Clifton tends to attract the international jet-setter types who go there predominantly to be seen.
 It's easy to get to Clifton Beach as it's near the Lion's Head promontory.

-5. Great white shark cage diving/whale watching
+5. Great White Shark cage diving/whale watching

-You will be picked up from your hotel and transferred to Gansbaai near Hermanus and then onto Dyer Island where you can surface view, snorkel or scuba dive (scuba dive certificate required) near this magnificent predator, the great white shark in its natural environment.
+You will be picked up from your hotel and transferred to Gansbaai near Hermanus and then onto Dyer Island where you can surface view, snorkel or scuba dive (scuba dive certificate required) near this magnificent predator the great white shark in its natural environment.
 All the necessary equipment is provided.

 6. Lion's Head

-After Table Mountain, the Lion's Head is probably the most prominent feature you can see from down in Cape Town.
+After Table Mountain the Lion's Head is probably the most prominent feature you can see from down in Cape Town.
 Named because its shape resembles a crouching lion or a sphinx, you can walk to the top of it in about an hour for some spectacular views.

 From Nelson Mandela Gateway in the Victoria & Alfred Waterfront, guests will board a catamaran for the half-hour crossing to Robben Island.
 During this time a video will be shown on-board explaining some of the history of Robben Island.
 The tour of the prison is conducted by a former inmate, and includes seeing the cell where Nelson Mandela spent much of his incarceration, which has been left exactly as it was.

 The Castle of Good Hope was constructed during the late 17th century in a style typical of European fortification at the time, and replaced an earlier, far more modest fort.
-Originally built next to the sea, waves would crash up against the castle walls during high spring tides, but continual land reclamation schemes mean it's now far from the sea.
+Originally built next to the sea, waves would crash up against the castle walls during high spring tides, but continual land reclamation programs mean it's now far from the sea.